CatoGit/continuous-control/README.md

 2. Place the file in the `continuous-control/` folder and unzip it.

 3. Train your DDPG agent using `ContinuousControl.ipynb`.
-Make sure to have Python 3.6 with PyTorch and Tensorflow installed in order to use the unity environment on your computer.

 4. Watch your trained agent.
 Enjoy!